Service Thanks to Dad

 The silver dollar I carry in my pocket is from my first salute, which I received from my Master Sergeant father.
 When he passed away 17 years ago, I kept the coin as a reminder.

-Veterans Day, in my family of veteran brothers and sisters, means carrying on the tradition of our father, a man I greatly respected and admired.
+In my family of veteran brothers and sisters, holidays that pay tribute to our country also mean paying tribute to our father, a man I greatly respected and admired.
 He raised us to always embrace the importance of both education and service.
 And while it’s now been 17 years since my father passed, I feel blessed to follow in his footsteps and carry on his traditions.
 I feel his presence, and my love of country, every day in my pocket.
 This silver coin, like the memory of my father, never leaves my side.